Individueel-Nicky/Individueel/Portfolio.md

 *Hofstede's Cultural Dimensions*

-These dimensions can help us better understand and navigate cultural differences, but it's important to remember that they are not absolutes and that individuals within a culture may vary in their attitudes and behaviors.
+These dimensions can help us better understand and navigate cultural differences, but it's important to remember that they are not absolutes and that individuals within a culture may vary in their attitudes and behaviors (The 6 Dimensions Model of National Culture by Geert Hofstede, 2021).

 ### 3.1.4.
 Personal experiences with cultural differences